GreyMatters-Tech/public-forward-bot/README.md

 # Public-Forward-Bot

+# Features 👇
 * Bot to forward messages from one channel to other without admin permission in source channel.
 * Can only be used for Public channels.
+* Can also be used for Public Restricted Channels.
 * Bot Index message from channel and saves to database, further forwards and deletes each messages from database.
 Use of database was to Remove duplicacy of files.
 * For Public Channels Bot is used to forward.